-Up to 30 points of extra may be available (= maximum 3% of the course grade).
+There may be 30 points of extra credit available (= 3% of the course grade).

-• There may be 30 points extra available during the semester for completing certain activities, such as listening and commenting on a podcast, completing special activities, etc. These extra credit opportunities will be determined by the instructor and announced in on Canvas.
+Extra credit may be available during the semester for completing certain activities, such as listening and commenting on a podcast or solving practice exams.
+These extra credit opportunities will be determined by the instructor and announced on Canvas.